tillgrallert/p3601db9e/urban-food-riots-in-bilad-al-sham-as-a-repertoire-of-contention.md

 [^fn1]: Across *Bilād al-Shām* the basic weight was the *uqqa* of 400 *dirham*, roughly equalling 1,282 kg.
 For food items such as bread and flour, the *raṭl* (pl. *ruṭūl*, *arṭāl*) of two *uqqa* was the common weight; {Goering 1878a@489; ReichsamtDesInnern 1880@233; PoidsMesuresMonnaiesEt 2002@5-7, 53; Inalcik 1985@338-40; Mishāqa 1889n}.

-[^fn2]: One Ottoman gold *lira* (£T) was nominally divided into 100 silver piaster (Ps, *kuruş* / *qurūsh*) and 400 copper *para* (*bārā*) since the introduction of bimetallic standard in 1844.
+[^fn2]: One Ottoman gold *lira* (£T) was nominally divided into 100 silver piasters (Ps, *kuruş* / *qurūsh*) and 400 copper *para* (*bārā*) since the introduction of bimetallic standard in 1844.
 Prices of every-day items and foodstuffs were commonly cited in piaster.
 The silver *mecidiye* coin of Ps 20 was the base for most transactions.
 Due to falling world market prices of silver, the Ottoman Empire devaluated the *mecidiye* for the purpose of tax payments from Ps 20 to 19 in 1880.
 The official exchange rate between gold *lira* and silver piaster was set to Ps 123 in May 1883 for the same reason.
 Local rates varied widely across time and *Bilād al-Shām* with a continuous trend of further devaluation of the piaster coin.

 [^cf1]: {lisan 5795a@3}.
 For a map of Beirut indicating the main locations see <https://github.com/tillgrallert/p04b832f0/blob/master/maps/map_beirut.geojson>.